adamcohenhillel/deepAI/README.md

 # deeper
-A platform that helps you find, explore, express and understand your true self, using AI.
+A platform that helps you explore, understand, and grow your true self, using AI.

 ### How/What: